 Tribal Ghana, Togo, and Benin ROYAL FESTIVALS, MASK DANCES, VOODOO SPIRITS, CASTLES OF CLAY Traditional cultures, renowned art forms, flamboyant festivals, mask dances, and a dazzling ethnic mosaic are the golden gems of West Africa.
-Our cultural odyssey brings us into fascinating tribal worlds guided by ancient spirits.
-Along the way, we meet unforgettable people including the Tamberma, with their fairytale clay castles.
+Our cultural odyssey across Togo, Benin, and Ghana brings us into fascinating tribal worlds guided by ancient spirits.
+Along the way, we meet unforgettable people including the Tamberma, with their fairytale clay castles on the wooded savannas, and the Ashanti, whose kingdom is still ruled by a revered monarch in the scenic city of Kumasi.
 In the heart of voodoo country, we visit practitioners, watch trance-dances, and learn about the awesome power of the voodoo spirits.
-Our journeys witness the Akwasidæ Festival in Kumasi, honoring the Ashanti king, and the exuberant mask dances of the Egun Mask Festival in Benin.
+Our journeys witness the Akwasidae Festival in Kumasi, honoring the Ashanti king, and the exuberant mask dances in Benin.